The Haunted History of The College of William & Mary

 Barret Hall

-It opened in 1927 and now has become a recent co-ed dormitory.
+Barett Hall opened in 1927 and now has become a recent co-ed dormitory.
 There’s a legend of a ghost hiding in the building’s attic.
-There’s no way for students to enter the attic as it’s sealed off, but it’s common to see lights on and flicker in the windows there.
-It’s a pretty neat trick considering the light bulbs are only hanging from strings with no wiring!
+While there’s no way for students to enter the attic as it’s sealed off, it’s common to see lights on and flicker in the windows there.
+It’s a pretty neat trick, considering the light bulbs are only hanging from strings with no wiring!

-Students on the third floor often complain about hearing thudding noises and footsteps from the attic, but again there’s no way to get up there.
+Students on the third floor often complain about hearing thudding noises and footsteps from the attic, but again, there’s no way to get up there.
 Since the sounds have been going on for years at this point, it’s probably not animals stuck up there.
-Also, nobody had ever seen anyone walk up the stairs that lead up the attic during this entire time.
+Also, nobody has ever seen anyone walk up the stairs leading up to the attic during this entire time.

-There’s a cemetery on campus between Tucker Hall and Blow Hall that serves as a final resting place for college presidents, their families, and students who’ve passed on the campus.
-One student passed off mumps in the 1800s and was buried there.
+A cemetery on campus between Tucker Hall and Blow Hall serves as a final resting place for college presidents, their families, and students who’ve passed on the campus.
+One student passed due to the mumps in the 1800s and was buried there.

 No one has been buried there since 1894 until Wendy Reeves came along.
-She was a large contributor to the college’s art and international studies programs.
-Reeves had both a building named for her (The Reeves Center for International Studies) and was buried in the College Cemetery in 2007.
+She greatly contributed to the college’s art and international studies programs.
+Reeves had a building named for her (The Reeves Center for International Studies) and was buried in the College Cemetery in 2007.

 References: